 Struggling with motivation to keep up with your exercises at home?
 Look no further!
 Previously we discussed some of the reasons why people find it challenging to do their rehabilitation exercises.
-We looked at how fear and pain (Part 1) or a lack of time and equipment (Part 2) can affect a person’s willingness to do their exercises to recover after injury or surgery.
+In our previous blogs, we looked at how fear and pain or a lack of time and equipment can affect a person’s willingness to do their exercises to recover after injury or surgery.
 Staying motivated and enjoying your rehabilitation program is critical to recovery.
 I will discuss how these two factors effect a patient’s commitment toward their rehabilitation and include tips from our physical therapist to help you along the way.

 Motivation is having the desire to do something.
 We tend to do things because it is personally rewarding to us, or for an external reward like money or a trophy.
 In the case of exercising at home after injury or surgery, motivation is a huge factor that determines your success.
 Some people need an outside influence to maintain and/or increase their motivation, such as the presence of their physical therapist or other health care provider.
 For this reason, a lack of self-motivation is a barrier to completing exercises on their own.
 Some people have higher levels of intrinsic motivation, which can be thought of as being “self-motivated,” and are more likely to complete their home exercises.
 The more motivation you have on your own, the more likely you will do your exercises at home without your physical therapist and increase your chances of a successful recovery.